apache/druid/docs/querying/caching.md

      Do not use per-segment caches on the Broker for large production clusters.
 When `druid.broker.cache.populateCache` is `true` and query context parameter `populateCache` _is not_ `false`, Historicals return results on a per-segment basis without merging results locally thus negatively impacting cluster scalability.

 **Whole-query cache** is only available on Brokers.

+## Performance considerations for caching
+Caching enables increased concurrency on the same system, therefore leading to noticeable performance improvements for queries on Druid clusters handling throughput for concurrent, mixed workloads.

+If you are looking to improve response time for a single query or page load, you should ignore caching.
+In general, response time for a single task should meet performance objectives even when the cache is cold.

+During query processing, the per-segment cache intercepts the query and sends the results directly to the Broker.
+This way the query bypasses the data server processing threads.
+For queries requiring minimal processing in the Broker, cached queries are very quick.
+If work done on the Broker causes a query bottleneck, enabling caching results in little noticeable query improvement.

+The largest performance gains from segment caching tend to apply to `topN` and time series queries.
+The impact is less for `groupBy` queries.
+The same applies to queries with or without joins.

 ### Scenarios where caching does not increase query performance